Fatima421/AnimeApp/README.md

 ![login](https://user-images.githubusercontent.com/72110927/139954969-169a26b9-df91-45cc-85da-2544c6198c9e.png)

 ## Home Screen ##
 The home screen helps you go to the two main screens.
-It contains two buttons to redirect you to the other screens.
-It also has two icons hinting the function of the rest of the screens.
+It contains two button and has two icons hinting the function of the rest of the screens.
   - Add anime button -> takes you to the form screen
   - See anime list -> takes you to the list screen